Lord Howe Island Group , Australia

 Malabar Hill and Kim’s Lookout

-There are less challenging walks along these cliffs than on Mount Gower, but the views of the island are just as spectacular.
+There are fewer challenging walks along these cliffs than on Mount Gower, but the views of the island are just as spectacular.

 - Flora and Fauna: Red-tailed tropicbirds breeding.